nkanderson/ECE510-challenges/README.md

 **Challenge 23: Week 7 Project Checkpoint**
 An overview of current project status and challenges.
 Includes a list of next steps for iterating on the current design. ([link](./challenge-23/README.md))

+**Challenge 24: Running code on neuromorphic hardware**
+Using a platform provided by EBRAINS, attempted to run small demo workloads on neuromorphic hardware. ([link](./challenge-24/README.md))

 ## Annotated Bibliography

 **[1]** J. Wang, Z. Zhao, Z. Wang, and H. Jiang, “Designing Silicon Brains using LLM: Leveraging ChatGPT for Automated Description of a Spiking Neuron Array,” arXiv preprint arXiv:2402.10920, Feb.
 2024.
 [Online].
 Available: https://arxiv.org/abs/2402.10920